Mohamed Fawzi (musician)

-Mohamed Fawzi (محمد فوزي, born Mohamed Fawzi Habbas Elhaw, August 15, 1918 – October 20, 1966) was an Egyptian singer-songwriter, actor, and filmmaker.
+Mohamed Fawzi (محمد فوزي, born Mohamed Fawzi Abbas Elhaw, August 15, 1918 – October 20, 1966) was an Egyptian singer-songwriter, actor, and filmmaker.
 He was a leading entertainer and impresario in the thriving musical film scene of Egypt in the 1940s and 1950s.
 He founded the El-Sharq El-Awsat record plant on April 30, 1959, and turned it into Sono Cairo /Sout El Qahira (The voice of Cairo) Records on January 6, 1964.
 Fawzi composed the music for "Kassaman", the Algerian national anthem, with lyrics by "poet of the Algerian Revolution" Moufdi Zakaria.

 Early life and studies

 He was born in the village of Kafr Abou Gendi, a neighborhood of Qutour in the Gharbia Governorate.
 He was the twenty-first child out of twenty-five sons and daughters, the latter including singers Huda Sultan and Hend Allam.
 He was an Oud player at a very young age.
 His sister was the renowned actress and singer Huda Sultan.
 Fawzi attended elementary school in Tanta, Egypt, where he was a quick study on music with his father's friend, firefighter Mahmoud El Kharbaty, serving as initial tutor.
 El Kharbaty brought Fawzi along to sing at birthdays, nights, and weddings, where he was influenced by the songs of Mohamed Abdel Wahab and Umm Kulthum.

 After graduating from preparatory school, he joined the King Fuad I Institute of Music in Cairo, but he gave up his studies two years later to work in the nightclub of sisters Ratiba and Ensaf Rushdie.
 Hired away by Badia Masabni's disco, he met luminaries there such as Farid El Atrash, Mohamed Abd El Mottleb, and Mahmoud El Sherief, with whom he collaborated on composing and singing for sketches and revues.
 He took the radio exam in 1938 at the age of 20, failing a year after El Atrash had succeeded.
 Mahmoud El Sherief's success going the composing route first led Fawzi to choose that approach.